-Thompson Coburn is proud to announce the addition of four experienced lobbyists to the firm’s Washington, D.C. office.
-This group of three attorneys and one senior government affairs strategist will form a new Lobbying & Policy group that will connect Thompson Coburn’s clients to a variety of opportunities at the federal level, particularly in the areas of higher education, intellectual property, and technology.
+Thompson Coburn is proud to announce the addition of experienced lobbyists to the firm’s Washington, D.C. office.
+This group of attorneys will form a new Lobbying & Policy group that will connect Thompson Coburn’s clients to a variety of opportunities at the federal level, particularly in the areas of higher education, intellectual property, and technology.

-Former U.S. Senator Christopher S. “Kit” Bond and Illinois Senate President John Cullerton, both Thompson Coburn partners, also will serve as members of the group.
-While neither is a registered federal lobbyist at Thompson Coburn, they both will assist in providing strategic advice on government affairs and public policy to Thompson Coburn clients.
+Illinois Senate President John Cullerton, a Thompson Coburn partner, also will serve as a member of the group.
+While not a registered federal lobbyist at Thompson Coburn, he will assist in providing strategic advice on government affairs and public policy to Thompson Coburn clients.
 The group will be based in the firm’s Washington, D.C., office, and joins its federal practice group, which represents the legal interests of a wide variety of industries before agencies of the U.S. government.

 “We’re proud and honored to welcome this outstanding group of professionals to our firm,” said Thompson Coburn Chairman Tom Minogue.
 “Over the course of their distinguished careers, they have forged deep connections in Washington and have longstanding experience working on federal legislation, regulations, and enforcement in the areas that critically affect our clients.”